MacMannes/stackmob-docs/sdks/ios/guides/core-data.md

 ## Datastore

 The following sections include everything you need to know about creating, reading, updating and deleting objects.
-When you use Core Data you'll perform your write operations on your managed object context, kind of like a scratch pad, and persist the changes by performing a save operation.
+When you use Core Data you'll perform write operations on a managed object context, sort of like an in-memory scratch pad, and persist the changes by performing a save operation.

 <!--- INSERT OBJECT -->